EinScott/bon/README.md

 Bon should never leak object references.
 When getting an error from this, it is recommended that you clear structures manually or always [ignore](#type-setup) the field.
 If bon is always deserializing into empty structures, this case will never occur.

-Alternatively, when nulling references due to them not being specified in the bon string (for example old saves where something didn't exist in the structure yet), putting ``[BonKeepUnlessSet]`` will leave the field's value as is in those cases. ``[BonArrayKeepUnlessSet]`` does the same for all values in the array.
-See [keeping field values](#keep-unless-set).
+Alternatively, when nulling references due to them not being specified in the bon string (for example old saves where something didn't exist in the structure yet), putting ``[BonKeepUnlessSet]`` will leave the field's value as is in those cases.
+See [keeping field values](#keep-unless-set) for all options.

-remove:
-In some cases, like re-sizing of collections, unintended nulling of entries when trying to shrink the collection to the defined size, another option would be to set the ``.IgnoreUnmentionedValues`` flag to just keep existing entries.

 ### Supported types